AlexanderGruebling/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Images/Index.rst

    :alt: Working with the image attached to the content element

-First of all some information is display about the image (1): thumbnail and file name.
+First of all some information is displayed about the image (1): thumbnail and file name.
 The arrow next to the thumbnail is used to collapse the display of the image details.